Pressure cooker: Materials

 Aluminum Afghani pressure cooker (kazan), similar to those found to contain high levels of lead.

 Pressure cookers are typically made of aluminum (aluminium) or stainless steel.
 Aluminum pressure cookers may be stamped, polished, or anodized, but all are unsuitable for the dishwasher.
 They are cheaper, but the aluminum is reactive to acidic foods, whose flavors are changed in the reactions, and are less durable than stainless steel pressure cookers.
 Some aluminum pressure cookers from Afghanistan are known to be contaminated with lead and imported pots were responsible for the lead poisoning of Afghani refugees in Washington state in 2019.

 Higher-quality stainless steel pressure cookers are made with heavy, three-layer, or copper-clad bottoms (heat spreader) for uniform heating because stainless steel has lower thermal conductivity.
 Most modern stainless steel cookers are dishwasher safe, although some manufacturers may recommend washing by hand.
 Some pressure cookers have a non-stick interior.

+Risks

+Between 2003 and 2019, 759 injuries from pressure cookers were recorded in the US "National Electronic Injury Surveillance System", leading to an estimate of about 1700 emergency room level injuries nationally per year.
+Analysis of 57 injuries in Turkey showed 95% of the cases were caused by improper use of the device, suggesting the need for additional safety features.

+Over 900,000 pressure cookers were recalled when it was discovered that the lid can detach when the device is pressurized.
+Lawsuits against pressure cooker manufacturers have alleged failures in device design.